 Fresno COVID-19 Equity Project (CEP)

-Our partner community-based organizations can also offer social support to you in this difficult time.
+Our partner community-based organizations – who have received funding from both Fresno City and Fresno County – can also offer social support to you during this difficult time.

 Partnering Community Based Organizations:

 African American Clergy Taskforce